Pittsburgh Bureau of Emergency Medical Services: Organization

-Like many public safety agencies, the Bureau of EMS is separated into divisions.
-The three divisions within the Bureau are the Ambulance Division, Rescue Division and the Training Division, each of which are commanded by a Division Chief.
+The Bureau of EMS is separated into three divisions: the Ambulance Division, Rescue Division and Training Division, each of which are commanded by a Division Chief.

 Ambulance Division

-The Ambulance Division of the Pittsburgh Bureau of EMS is the main arm of the EMS Bureau and consists of the City's 13 frontline medic units (staffed by 2 paramedics), three frontline ambulances (staffed by 2 EMT's).
+The Ambulance Division of the Pittsburgh Bureau of EMS is the main arm of the EMS Bureau and consists of the City's 13 frontline medic units (staffed by two paramedics), three frontline ambulances (staffed by two EMTs).
 The Medic Units and Ambulances are responsible for answering calls for medical assistance within the city limits.
-In response to the COVID-19 (CoronaVirus) crisis, the division has coordinated with Training and the Infectious Disease and Epidemiology Unit (created during the Ebola outbreak in 2014 and dubbed the 'ECHO' Team due to the E in epidemiology and the citywide unit identification system) to stand up Infectious Disease units, referred to as ECHO Units.
-This has been taking place since March 2020 and has become a frontline unit with full paramedic staffing in one or two response vehicles and an infectious disease transport unit.

 Rescue Division

-The Rescue Division consists of the City's 2 frontline rescue trucks, fully equipped with heavy rescue equipment for every heavy rescue response.
+The Rescue Division consists of the City's two frontline rescue trucks, fully equipped with heavy rescue equipment for every heavy rescue response.
 These units also have a full complement of Advanced Life Support (ALS) equipment.
 They are stationed with medic units and are staffed by three Rescue Paramedics.
-The Rescue Division is responsible for answering calls for medical and/or rescue assistance within the city limits, from possible jumper/suicide/psych details to automotive or boat collisions to hazardous materials responses.
-To respond to these requests for service, the Division uses many resources and specialty units available such as some of the following: River Rescue, Hazmat Team, TEMS Medics, Swiftwater Rescue and Flood Response units, and staff contribution to the regional or federal US&R and DMAT units.
+The Rescue Division is responsible for answering calls for medical and rescue assistance within the city limits, from possible jumper/suicide/psych calls for service to automotive or boat collisions to hazardous materials responses.
+To respond to these requests for service, the Division uses many resources and specialty units available such as some of the following: River Rescue, Hazmat Team, TEMS Medics, Swiftwater Rescue and Flood Response units, and staff contribution to the regional or federal (FEMA) US&R and DMAT units.